Thefolle/SdpProject/README.md

 | 3 | 2           |  1  |   1  |      |  |  |
 | 4 | 2           |  2  |   2  |      |  |  |
 | 5 | 3           |  3  |   2  |      |  |  |

+The following figure shows the screenshot of the measures recorded for simulation with id 3:

 ## Brief description of each system